Network

 Private network

 The nodes in a cluster communicate over the private network.
-The private network is used to boot and configure the nodes, to constantly exchange vitality and configuration information, and to synchronize the database payload.
+The private network is used to boot and configure nodes, to constantly exchange vitality and configuration information, and to synchronize the database payload.

 The private network is managed through the cluster administration interface.
 IP addresses are assigned automatically through cluster-internal DHCP from a reserved, fixed address space.

 Each private network must be fully separated from other networks.
 No traffic must pass in or out, and only the dedicated interfaces of the cluster nodes must be wired to this network.
+A cluster must never exchange traffic with private networks of other clusters.

 The nodes must be directly connected to the layer 2 network (VLAN) and traffic must not be filtered.